Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

-The goals you are establishing surround the direction in which you want to take your business, and what you are trying to accomplish with them.
+The goals you are establishing surround the direction you want to take your business and what you are trying to accomplish with them.

-For me, the biggest goal in my business is to help individuals start and grow a business without having to invest large sums of capital.
+For me, my business’s biggest goal is to help individuals and small business owners build a brand and communicate effectively with their target audiences without having to invest large sums of money.
 Basically, I want everyone, everywhere, to have the opportunity to reach financial independence.

 As employees, our goals usually sit on a Human Resources site somewhere and are measured by how much we achieved that year.
-In business, every month has a goal, and when that goal is not reached, it will cost you.
+Every month has a purpose in business, and when that goal is not reached, it will cost you.

-It is important in this step to remember what I mentioned in step 2—I am responsible for EVERYTHING.
+It is crucial to remember what I mentioned in step 2—I am responsible for EVERYTHING.

-I suggest to get the most of this part you sit down and write down all the goals you are trying to reach by making this transition.
+I suggest making the most of this part you sit down and write down all the goals you are trying to reach by making this transition.

-If you have a family, sit with all of those above the age of seven and have them write their goals as well.
-Revisit this document each time you go off course or you miss your goal for that month, week, or year, it will throw you back into action.
+If you have a family, sit with those above the age of seven and write their goals as well.
+Revisit this document each time you go off course or miss your goal for that month, week, or year; it will throw you back into action.